 • Consider composting in your backyard to keep organic waste out of the landfill.

-• Compost your leaf and yard waste to RIRRC‘s compost pile April – December by placing in paper bags or in a clearly labeled open barrel on your regular trash day.
+• Send your leaf and yard waste to RIRRC‘s compost pile April – December by placing in paper bags or in a clearly labeled open barrel on your regular trash day.
 Visit the Department of Public Works to pick up a free “yard waste” sticker for your bin.

 • Click here for everything you need to know about composting in Providence!